en4rab/en4rab.github.io/_posts/2026-01-20-WiX-custom-actions.md

 ## What creates the certs?

 Searching for files on a server bought from eBay turned up two batch files in "C:\Program Files\Paxton Access\Dms\openssl" that created certificates if they didn't exist.
-However the password for the private key was supplied to these batch files as an argument as they are basically the same as in the Net2 writeup above .
+However the password for the private key was supplied to these batch files as an argument as they are basically the same as in the Net2 writeup above.
 A bit more searching showed these files were installed by the nginx.msi package of the server update.
-Even more searching turned up installation logs in "C:\Users\Administrator\AppData\Local\Temp\" the log dms_setup_20220822141332_004_nginx.log which contained the password for the private key as the full command line generating the server cert had been logged to the file.
+Even more searching turned up installation logs in "C:\Users\Administrator\AppData\Local\Temp\" the log dms_setup_20220822141332_004_nginx.log.
+This contained the password for the private key as the full command line generating the server cert had been logged to the file.

 ![](/assets/posts/2026-01-20-WiX-custom-actions/CWE-532.png)
 *CWE-532: Insertion of Sensitive Information into Log File*